-PGP is famous because of the 2 factors.
-The first is that the system is available as freeware, and so it spreads rapidly among the users who want an extra security level for their email messages.
-The second is that the PGP uses both public-key encryption and symmetric encryption, it allows the users who have never met to send the encrypted messages to one another without the exchanging of the private encryption keys.
+PGP is famous because of 2 factors.
+The first is that the system is available as freeware, and so it spreads rapidly among users who want an extra security level for their email messages.
+The second is that the PGP uses both public-key encryption and symmetric encryption, it allows users who have never met to send encrypted messages to one another without exchanging the private encryption keys.

 How does PGP encryption work?

-We know that PGP encryption works by using the combination of two forms of encryption and that is public-key encryption and symmetric key encryption.
+We know that PGP encryption works by using the combination of two forms of encryption that is public-key encryption and symmetric-key encryption.
 Let’s see how PGP works.